 In the previous examples of quantum evolution, we assumed that the systems under consideration were described by time-independent Hamiltonians.
 However, many systems have explicit time dependence in either the Hamiltonian, or the collapse operators describing coupling to the environment, and sometimes both components might depend on time.
-The time-evolutions solvers qutip.mesolve, qutip.mesolve, qutip.mesolve, and qutip.brmesolve are all capable of handling time-dependent Hamiltonians and collapse terms.
+The time-evolutions solvers qutip.mesolve, qutip.mesolve, qutip.sesolve, qutip.sesolve, qutip.sesolve, qutip.sesolve, qutip.sesolve, qutip.sesolve, qutip.photocurrent_sesolve, qutip.smesolve, and qutip. photocurrent_mesolve are all capable of handling time-dependent Hamiltonians and collapse terms.
 There are, in general, three different ways to implement time-dependent problems in QuTiP:

-- 1. Function based: Hamiltonian / collapse operators expressed using [qobj, func] pairs, where the time-dependent coefficients of the Hamiltonian (or collapse operators) are expressed using Python functions. - 2.
+- 1. Function based: Hamiltonian / collapse operators expressed using [qobj, func] pairs, where the timedependent coefficients of the Hamiltonian (or collapse operators) are expressed using Python functions. - 2.
 String (Cython) based: The Hamiltonian and/or collapse operators are expressed as a list of [qobj, string] pairs, where the time-dependent coefficients are represented as strings.
 The resulting Hamiltonian is then compiled into C code using Cython and executed. - 3.
+Array Based: The Hamiltonian and/or collapse operators are expressed as a list of [qobj, np.array] pairs.
+The arrays are 1 dimensional and dtype are complex or float.
+They must contain one value for each time in the tlist given to the solver.
+Cubic spline interpolation will be used between the given times. - 4.
 Hamiltonian function (outdated): The Hamiltonian is itself a Python function with time-dependence.
 Collapse operators must be time independent using this input format.